 - Tonny Olsson – my cousin who worked at Hewlett-Packard and let me see my first computer (complete with a plotter and an acoustic modem he used to connect to HP from our house) in or around 1975.
 He also introduced me to the world of HP calculators and RPN.

-- Peter Nilsson – my childhood friend and classmate, who introduced me to Basic programming when he got a Vic-20.
-We typed in a program in the handbook, but we never got it to work.
+- Peter Nilsson – my childhood friend and classmate, who introduced me to Basic programming when he got a VIC-20.
+We spent an evening (right after he got it) entering a program from the handbook, but we did not get it to work that day.
+Later on we got some programs working.

 - Henry Jacobsson – My teacher in computer science/programming in High School, who allowed me write my code in Turbo Pascal for CP/M-86 instead of the special language COMAL (a mix between BASIC and Pascal).
 He also taught me the basics of how to plan/design an application.
 I also want to thank Henry for not kicking me out when I hacked his systems administrator account and assigned myself 1MB of storage on the 30MB hard disk we had on the server.
 Normally each student got 4kB, but I wanted more. :-)